Kloudless/kloudless-java/README.md

 });
 ```

-## Initialize an Account
+## Initializing an Account

 If you already know your bearer token, you can instantiate an instance of the `Account` class with
 the token.

-### What is an Account
+### What is an Account?

 The Account class is the core of the Kloudless Java SDK.
 The account represents the authorized cloud
- service that the user connected.
-We've included some examples of Kloudless API requests using the
+ service that the user is connected to.
+Below are some examples of Kloudless API requests using the
- instantiated account object below.
+ instantiated account.
 The Kloudless Java SDK also has three response classes:
  `Resource`, `ResourceList`, and `ResponseRaw`.
-We've also included examples on how to use these
+Examples on how to use these
- response objects returned from the API requests.
+ response objects returned from the API requests are also included below.

-### Initialize Account by bearer token
+### Initializing an Account by Bearer Token

 ```java
 Account account = new Account("YOUR BEARER TOKEN");
 ```

-### Initialize Account by API Key and Account Id
+### Initializing an Account by API Key and Account ID

-You can also use the Account Id and API Key to instantiate an Account object.
+You can also use the Account ID and API Key to instantiate an Account object.

 ```java
 Account account = new Account("accountId", "YOUR API KEY");